dieterich-lab/ImmunOMICS/README.md

 ------------

 - Seurat reference mapping requires high memory usage, so please provide enough resources according to your dataset size.
-- Please make sure to mount/bind all host reposotories you are using (for inputs and outputs) into your container and you are setting a writable directory for the --directory option in snakemake.
+- Please make sure to mount/bind all host repositories you use (for inputs and outputs) into your container and set a writable directory for the --directory option in snakemake.
 - To convert docker image to singularity on HPC, you can use docker images [docker2singularity](https://github.com/singularityhub/docker2singularity)

 ```bash